storacha/RFC/rfc/ipni-w3c.md

 ```

 - User creates their data blob and inclusion claim, then uploads these to w3s to the pre-signed PUT URL.
-  - The inclusion claim listing sub-blocks within the blob is created by the client whether or not they intend to have their data indexed.
+  - The inclusion claim specifying sub-blocks within the blob is created by the client whether or not they intend to have their data indexed.
 This is because these blocks may still be needed to find data within the blob, and to allow indexing to be done at a later point without having the re-read the entire blob.
-  - W3s does not need to immediately verify the correctness of the inclusion claim, but can at any time and then replace the inclusion claim with its own to certify that it was verified.
+  - W3s does not need to verify inclusion claim, but it can do so at an time.
+Once verified it may also re-issue inclusion claim under own authority effectively certifying it by signing.
 - w3s creates the location claim for the blob after verifying the content was uploaded.
 Multiple location claims are created if the data is partitioned into multiple blobs or if the blob is stored in multiple locations.
   - The client triggers w3s to create the blob location claim(s) when the client is done uploading the data blob(s) to the URLs issued by w3s.
 By creating the location claims, w3s is responsible for the location of the data, and should verify the data is present before creating the claims.
-  - After triggering location claims creation following blob upload, the client can then issue a request to index the data.
-This request can be made once anytime during the data's lifetime.
+  - After triggering location claims creation following blob upload, the client can then send a request to w3s to have the blob indexed using IPNI.
+This request tells the w3s service to create an IPNI advertisement to tell IPNI what to index.
+The client can make such an indexing request once, anytime during the data's lifetime.

 ** Inclusion and Location claims** example